The Children (2008 film)

-The Children is a 2008 British horror thriller film set around the New Year holiday directed by Tom Shankland, based on a story by Paul Andrew Williams and starring Eva Birthistle and Hannah Tointon.
-The story centers around an evil virus that turns all children into blood-thirsty monsters during a Christmas vacation.
+The Children is a 2008 British horror thriller film directed by Tom Shankland, based on a story by Paul Andrew Williams and starring Eva Birthistle and Hannah Tointon.
+The story centers around a virus that turns all children into blood-thirsty monsters during a winter vacation.
 The film premiered on 5 December 2008 and received positive reviews from critics.
+It was given a release in the United States by Lionsgate and Ghost House Underground.

 Plot

-Elaine and Jonah are travelling with their two children, Miranda and Paulie, along with Casey (Elaine’s teenage daughter from a previous relationship), to spend the Christmas holidays and New Year with Elaine's older sister, Chloe.
-Chloe, her husband Robbie, and their two children, Nicky and Leah, welcome their visitors.
-Outside the house, Paulie vomits near the bushes, which his mother believes is due to being carsick.
+Elaine and Jonah travel with their two children, Miranda and Paulie, and Casey (Elaine's teenage daughter from a previous relationship), to spend Christmas with Elaine's older sister, Chloe, her husband Robbie, and their two children, Nicky and Leah.
+On arrival, Paulie vomits, which his mother believes is from motion sickness.